AbdoalazizAlshammari/Travel-Budget/README.md

 ### User Stories :
-As a customer; I want the coustomer to be able to find the best budgets for a good qulity of treveling, I want my customer to login or sginup so that they can be able to view trevlling deals.
+As a customer; I want the coustomer to be able to find the best budgets for a good qulity of treveling, I want my customer to login or sginup so that they can be able to view trevlling deals for a good budgets.